 In 2013, the Company committed to restructuring actions to reduce operating expenses, net of R&D grants to the level of \$600 to \$650 million on a quarterly basis.
-In the first quarter of 2018, the Company paid \$6 million for the settlement of an existing unused lease arrangement in one of its locations in Europe.
+In the first half of 2018, the Company paid \$6 million for the settlement of an existing unused lease arrangement in one of its locations in Europe.
+The plan is now fully completed.